rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 based on a boolean expression.
 It is defined using a very general concept of `Alternative` and at this level of generality specifying error message is not possible.
 In real life I see it used with parsers and other computations that could really use an error message.

 Gotchas may look like fun but in real life are not very pleasant to be around.
-I plan to return to these topics, especially to "gotchas" in next post as IMO developers interact with gotchas very differently.
+I plan to return to gotchas in next post as IMO developers interact with gotchas very differently.

 _side_note_start
 **There is a planet** (not in our galaxy) where all programming abstractions are treated with respect.
-Unintuitive, abstractions and incorrect implementation are removed and replaced.
+Unsound abstractions and incorrect implementation are removed and replaced.
 The cognitive effort of programming on this planet is low.  &#127776;
 _side_note_end

 ## Germane cost of FP